 Deadvlei, Sossusvlei, Quiver Tree Forest, Kolmanskop, and Etosha

-We’ve been leading safaris in Africa for at least a decade and both are extremely well-versed in the region.
-Together with local guides, we have designed an itinerary that will take you from coast to dunes, and from game parks to ghost towns, covering the very best that Namibia has to offer.
-You’ll be traveling on foot, in custom-designed game-viewing vehicles, and even by helicopter, and staying in comfortable and exclusive accommodations throughout.
-Days will be long and productive, and with only 8 guests, you can expect plenty of instruction in the field and during our signature image reviews.
+We’ve been leading safaris in Namibia for many years.
+Together with local guides, we have designed an itinerary that will take you from coast to dunes and from game parks to ghost towns, covering the best that Namibia offers.
+You’ll travel on foot, in custom-designed game-viewing vehicles, and even by helicopter and stay in comfortable and exclusive accommodations.
+Days will be long and productive, and with a small group, you can expect plenty of instruction in the field and during our signature image reviews.

 Ready for a desert adventure like no other?